-- Do not overmix.
-A few lumps are okay.
-They won’t appear in the finished pancakes.
+- Do not over-mix.
 Mixing just until the ingredients are combined and there are no big lumps, is enough.
 Over-stirring the batter can make pancakes chewy and gummy instead of light and fluffy.
 You can either mix by hand or use a stand or hand mixer.

 - Rest the batter.
 Let the batter sit for around 5 minutes.
 This allows the baking powder to form the tiny bubbles that will help to lift the pancakes.
 Resting the batter also gives time to baking soda and cider vinegar to react and give the batter a lift as they cook.